BernardoMG/reTHINK-Beta-Tester-Event-v2.0/examples/2nd-Tutorial/readme.md

 Then, open an anonymous Chrome window, go to `https://hysmart.rethink.ptinovacao.pt/` and select the `CodeGeneratorObserver`.

-Finally, go to `http://localhost:8000/` to start using the application.
+Finally, go to `http://localhost:8000/` (normal and anonymous Chrome windows) to start using the application with two user.

 ##### Note: Do not forget to associate a different account for each hyperty.